WorkFlowRecipes/n8n-automation-recipes/README.md

 ## 📖 What is This?

-Small business owners and solopreneurs waste **5-15 hours per week** on repetitive admin tasks:
-- Manually downloading invoice PDFs and filing them
-- Copy-pasting customer emails into spreadsheets
-- Sending the same follow-up emails over and over
-- Tracking payments and chasing late invoices

-This repository contains **human-tested n8n workflows** that automate these tasks.
-Each recipe:

-✅ **Runs in one tool** (n8n - free and self-hostable)
-✅ **Takes 10-15 minutes to set up** (import JSON, tweak credentials, activate)
-✅ **Includes troubleshooting** (real problems I hit and how I solved them)
-✅ **Shows actual time saved** (tested on my own business for 5-7 days)

-**No coding required.
-No tool-hopping.
-Just working automations.**
+I'm learning n8n automation by building one workflow every week and documenting everything I discover.

+Every Monday, I share:
+- ✅ **A working workflow** (tested until it actually works)
+- ✅ **What broke during the build** (error messages, wrong assumptions, dead ends)
+- ✅ **How I fixed it** (what I Googled, what worked, what didn't)
+- ✅ **What I learned** (concepts that clicked, "aha!" moments, resources that helped)

+This is **learning in public**.
+No fake expertise.
+No polished tutorials that skip the messy parts.
+Just honest documentation of one person's journey from n8n beginner to (eventually) competent.

+**If you're also learning automation, follow along.
+We'll figure this out together.**

 ---

 ## 🗂️ Available Recipes

 > **Note:** I build and test one new recipe each week.
-Only proven workflows are published here.
+Only workflows that actually work are published here.

 ### 🟢 Recipe #0: n8n Setup Guide
-**Get n8n running in 10 minutes** (self-hosted or cloud)
+**What I learned:** Getting n8n running (cloud vs self-hosted)
 📁 [View Guide](recipes/000-n8n-setup/)

 ---

 ### 🟢 Recipe #1: Email Attachments → Auto-Filed in Google Drive
-**Problem:** Manually downloading 20-50 invoices/receipts per month and organizing folders
-**Solution:** Automatically scan Gmail, extract attachments, file in Drive by client/date
-**Time Saved:** 3-4 hours/month
-**Setup:** 15 minutes
+**The challenge:** Automatically file email attachments into Google Drive folders
+**What I built:** Gmail trigger → Extract attachments → Upload to Drive with smart naming
+**What broke:** Gmail trigger didn't work (forgot to enable IMAP), special characters in filenames broke uploads
+**What I learned:** How OAuth works, regex for filename sanitization, the difference between polling and webhook triggers
+**Testing:** Ran for 5 days, processed 15 test emails, hit 2 errors, fixed both

 📁 [View Recipe](recipes/001-email-attachments-to-drive/) | 📥 [Download JSON](recipes/001-email-attachments-to-drive/workflow.json)

 **Includes:**
-- Standard version (max reliability)
-- AI-enhanced version (smarter file naming)
-- Troubleshooting guide
-- Screenshots
+- Working workflow (import and run)
+- Step-by-step setup with screenshots
+- Every error I encountered + solutions
+- What I'd do differently next time

 ---

-### 🔵 Recipe #2: Customer Emails → Google Sheets Tracking
+### 🔄 Recipe #2: Customer Emails → Google Sheets Tracking
-**Status:** Currently testing (launches Week 2)
+**Status:** Building this week (testing Dec 30-Jan 5)

 ---

-### 🔵 Recipe #3: Form Responses → Email + Sheets
+### 📝 Recipe #3: Form Responses → Email + Sheets
-**Status:** Building next week
+**Status:** Starting next week

 ---

-## 🚀 Quick Start
+## 🚀 How to Use These Workflows

 ### Prerequisites
-- An n8n instance ([self-host guide](recipes/000-n8n-setup/) or use [n8n cloud](https://n8n.io) - $20/month)
+- An n8n instance ([setup guide](recipes/000-n8n-setup/) or use [n8n cloud](https://n8n.io))
 - Gmail account (for most recipes)
 - Google Drive/Sheets access

-### How to Use a Recipe

-1. **Browse the recipes above** and pick one that solves your problem
+- Patience for troubleshooting (it won't work perfectly first try)

+### Import and Test

+1. **Pick a recipe** from the list above
-2. **Read the recipe README** in its folder (has setup instructions + screenshots)
+2. **Read the README** in the recipe folder (has my full notes)
-3. **Download the JSON file** from the recipe folder
+3. **Download the JSON** workflow file
 4. **Import to n8n:**
-   - Open n8n
-   - Click **Workflows** → **Import from File**
-   - Select the downloaded JSON
+   - Workflows → Import from File → Select JSON
 5. **Configure credentials:**
-   - Click on each node with a warning icon
+   - Click nodes with warning icons
-   - Add your Gmail/Drive/Sheets credentials
+   - Add your Gmail/Drive credentials
-   - Follow the recipe's setup guide for any specific settings
+   - Follow setup guide for specifics
-6. **Test it:**
+6. **Test first:**
-   - Click **Execute Workflow** to test
+   - Click "Execute Workflow" button
-   - Check the recipe README for common errors
+   - Check execution log for errors
+   - If it breaks, check the README troubleshooting section
-7. **Activate:**
+7. **Activate when working:**
-   - Toggle the workflow to **Active**
+   - Toggle to Active
-   - Let it run and monitor for 1-2 days
+   - Monitor for a day or two

 ---

-## 📬 Get New Recipes Every Monday
+## 📬 Follow My Learning Journey

-I publish one new recipe each week (Mondays, 8am AEST).
+I publish one new recipe every Monday (8am AEST).

-Each recipe includes:
+Each week you get:
-- The problem it solves (with real time-saved data)
+- The workflow I built (with full code)
-- Standard version (no AI, max reliability)
-- AI-enhanced version (when it adds value)
-- Step-by-step setup guide
-- Troubleshooting from real errors I hit
+- What I was trying to solve
-- Screenshots and examples
+- What broke and how I debugged it
+- What I learned this week
+- Resources that helped me

+**No fluff.
+No "expert" posturing.
+Just honest learning documentation.**

 **👉 [Subscribe at workflowrecipes.co](https://workflowrecipes.co)**

 ---

-## 🤔 Why These Recipes?
+## 🤔 Why Follow This?

-**vs. n8n's official templates:**
-- ✅ Tested on real business data (not theoretical examples)
-- ✅ Includes "gotchas" I discovered (things that break and how to fix them)
-- ✅ Focused on small business pain points (not enterprise use cases)
+**vs. Expert tutorials:**
+- ✅ Beginner teaching beginners (more relatable)
+- ✅ I show the mistakes, not just the solution
-- ✅ Plain-English instructions (zero experience assumed)
+- ✅ Plain English, not jargon
+- ✅ "Here's what I Googled" transparency

+**vs. Official docs:**
+- ✅ Practical projects, not feature lists
+- ✅ Complete workflows you can copy
-- ✅ Time-saved metrics from actual usage
+- ✅ Troubleshooting from real errors

-**vs. Building from scratch:**
-- ✅ Already debugged and working
+- ✅ Learning progression (simple → complex)

-- ✅ 15-min import vs. 2-4 hour build
+**vs. Figuring it out alone:**
-- ✅ Proven to handle real-world edge cases
+- ✅ Structured weekly path
+- ✅ Someone who just learned it (not an expert from 5 years ago)
+- ✅ Community of other learners
+- ✅ Tested workflows that actually work

 ---